Boxing stance. Fighting stances Classic boxing stance

 Boxing school.
 Front stand.
-Slides, dives, strikes from below, side and direct strikes.
+Slopes, dives, blows from below, side and direct blows.

-As already mentioned in the previous chapter, the boxing stance is a purely individual component and depends both on physiological features athlete, and on his personal style of fighting.
-The rack can be higher, lower, closed or open.
-Right-handed or left-handed, depending on whether you are left-handed or right-handed, or maybe completely frontal.
+As already mentioned in the previous chapter, a boxing stance is a purely individual component and depends both on physiological characteristics athlete, and from his personal style of fighting.
+The stand can be higher, lower, closed or open.
+Right-sided or left-sided, depending on whether you are left-handed or right-handed, and maybe even completely frontal.

-It makes sense to start training in the "school of boxing" in the front stance.
-So the new material will be easier to assimilate by the trainee, and the symmetrical arrangement of body parts will significantly reduce the time required to understand how its various points should behave when performing one or another technique.
-In the future, you will definitely need to learn how to stand and move in a “diagonal” stance (right-handed or left-handed), and a separate training session will be devoted to this.
-It is necessary to analyze the position of the key parts of the body in the extreme phases (initial and final) of the basic strikes and the main defensive premiums.
-To begin with, in a static position, then in motion (with the speed at which the student can reproduce the given movement as correctly as possible).
-It should be noted that the work of the legs, pelvis, torso is very similar when performing most of the technical elements (both protective and and when striking) and thereby emphasize the importance of the correct execution of them.
+It makes sense to start training in the “school of boxing” in the front stance.
+This way, new material will be easier for students to assimilate, and the symmetrical arrangement of body parts will significantly reduce the time required to understand how various points of the body should behave when performing a particular technique.
+In the future, you will definitely need to learn how to stand and move in a “diagonal” stance (right-sided or left-sided), and this will be devoted to separate training.
+It is necessary to analyze the position of key parts of the body in the extreme phases (initial and final) of basic strikes and basic defensive moves.
+To begin with, in a static position, then in motion (at the speed at which the student can reproduce the given movement as correctly as possible).
+It should be noted that the work of the legs, pelvis, and torso is very similar when performing most technical elements (both protective and and when striking) and thereby emphasize the importance of correct execution.

-Of course, first you need to disassemble the rack itself (I remind you that we are talking about the front rack so far).
+Of course, first you need to disassemble the stand itself (let me remind you that we are talking about the front stand for now).

 Be sure to achieve maximum comfort and stability.
 The center of gravity is on the toes, the legs are charged and ready for action (for any action at any time).

-Immediately pay attention to the width of the rack.
-The wider the boxer's legs are, the more stable position he is in.
-The rigidity and density of impact directly depend on this.
-Also, being in a wider stance, it is easier to group and crouch, which means performing defensive techniques.
+You should immediately pay attention to the width of the rack.
+The wider a boxer's legs are, the more stable position he is located.
+The hardness and density of the impact directly depends on this.
+Also, being in a wider stance makes it easier to group and squat, which means performing defensive techniques.

-At the same time, it must be remembered that the boxer is “feeded by the legs”, i.e. he must be able to move a lot.
-Therefore, on the one hand, the width of the rack should be sufficient for good stability, but on the other hand, it should not be uncomfortable (too wide) for movement.
+It must be remembered that a boxer is “fed by his legs”, i.e. he must be able to move a lot.
+Therefore, on the one hand, the width of the stand should be sufficient for good stability, but on the other hand, it should not be inconvenient (too wide) for movement.

-Let's analyze the work of key parts of the body during strikes.
+Let's look at the work of key parts of the body during strikes.

-To begin with, let's recall the components that determine the physical meaning of force.
-It's mass times speed.
-Arm strength alone is not enough to perform a good accented strike, to put it mildly.
+First, let's remember the components that determine the physical meaning of force.
+This is mass times speed.
+Hand strength alone is not enough to perform a good accented strike, to put it mildly.
 Therefore, a boxer must be able to put his body weight into the punch.
-To do this, we will use the following exercises:
+To do this we will use the following exercises:

 Direct hits

-Starting position for the exercise: front stance, legs slightly wider than shoulders, feet parallel, arms lowered and pressed with palms to inside thighs (left hand to left leg, right to right).
-Task: imitate a forward shoulder strike at an imaginary target in front of you.
+Starting position for performing the exercise: frontal stand, legs slightly wider than shoulders, feet parallel, arms lowered and palms pressed to inside hips (left hand to left leg, right to right).
+Task: imitate a forward shoulder strike at an imaginary target directly in front of you.

-This technical action cannot be performed without turning the body (almost 90 degrees).
-Under the rotation of the body is meant the work of not only the shoulder girdle, but also the entire body.
-It is very important that the boxer's legs and pelvis are included in the work.
+This technical action cannot be performed without rotating the body (almost 90 degrees).
+Rotation of the body means the work of not only the shoulder girdle, but also the entire body.
+It is very important that the boxer’s legs and pelvis are included in the work.
 Our task is to give the strike an element of ballistics.
-The fist should be fired at the target like a projectile, and not solely through the use of the muscles responsible for extending the arm.
-Therefore, we chose an exercise in which the hands practically do not participate.
-During the impact, the entire body of the athlete should turn into a piston that pushes the projectile (arm).
+The fist should be launched at the target like a projectile, and not solely through the use of the muscles responsible for extending the arm.
+That's why we chose an exercise in which the hands are practically not involved.
+During the impact, the athlete’s entire body must turn into a piston pushing out the projectile (arm).
 And this exercise serves to make the work of this “piston” optimal.
 The legs play a key role in this exercise.
-In this case, they are, as it were, a "fuze", since we are talking about ballistics.
+In this case, they are like a “fuse”, since we are talking about ballistics.

-The legs must give the first impulse, push out, set in motion the entire mechanism of the athlete's body.
+The legs must give the first impulse, push out, set in motion the entire mechanism of the athlete’s body.
 The movement of the legs should be such as to give acceleration to the pelvis.
-If we work out the blow with the right shoulder, then, accordingly, the pelvis, and behind it the whole body, turns right side forward.
+If we practice a blow with the right shoulder, then the pelvis, and behind it the entire torso, turns with the right side forward.
 In this case, we start the movement with the same (right) leg and turn the heel of the foot in the same direction as the whole body.
-The toe of the foot should rest firmly on the floor, and the turn is carried out precisely by the heel.
-The heel should be raised, this will create pressure with the toe on the floor, providing rigidity.
+The toe of the foot should rest firmly on the floor, and the turn is carried out by the heel.
+The heel should be raised, this will create pressure from the toe into the floor, providing rigidity.

-The main function that the turn of the foot carries is the turn of the pelvis, and with it the entire body.
-Accordingly, the foot must be deployed as much as you need to expand the pelvis.
+The main function that the turn of the foot carries with it is the rotation of the pelvis, and with it the entire torso.
+Accordingly, the foot must be expanded as much as the pelvis needs to be expanded.

-In this case, the foot generates an impulse that is transmitted along the chain from the leg to the pelvis and further to the entire body and shoulder girdle.
+In this case, the foot generates an impulse that is transmitted along a chain from the leg to the pelvis and further to the entire torso and shoulder girdle.

-In order for this exercise to turn into a full blow, it remains to add hands.
+In order for this exercise to turn into a full blow, all that remains is to add hands.

-Let's change a little initial position.
-We are in the front stance, but the hands are with fists near the chin, the elbows are pressed to the stomach.
-The fists are clenched, but the muscles of the hands are relaxed.
-Imagine that the fist is a stone, and the hand is a rope on which this stone is tied to the shoulder.
-We perform exactly the same movement that we did during the exercise with lowered arms.
-Acceleration is transmitted along the chain from turning the leg to the pelvis and torso, pushing forward the shoulder we need by turning forward.
-If everything is done correctly, the acceleration should be transferred from the shoulder to the arm, and the fist will fly into the target with the necessary acceleration.
-To this it remains to add that the fist, when delivering a direct blow, must be screwed inward to a horizontal position.
+Let's change it a little starting position.
+We are in a frontal stance, but our hands are with fists near our chin, our elbows are pressed to our stomach.
+The fists are clenched, but the arm muscles are relaxed.
+Imagine that your fist is a stone, and your hand is a rope on which this stone is tied to your shoulder.
+We perform absolutely the same movement that we did during the exercise with our arms down.
+Acceleration is transmitted along the chain from the rotation of the leg to the pelvis and torso, pushing the shoulder we need forward by turning forward.
+If everything is done correctly, the acceleration should be transferred from the shoulder to the hand, and the fist will fly to the target having received the necessary acceleration.
+It remains to add to this that when delivering a direct blow, the fist must be screwed inward to a horizontal position.

 Exercise 2

-The starting position is the same as in exercise 1. frontal stance, arms lowered and pressed to the hips.
-Task: on an imaginary target right in front of you, imitate a side impact with your shoulder.
+The starting position is the same as in exercise 1. frontal stance, arms down and pressed to the hips.
+Task: against an imaginary target directly in front of you, imitate a shoulder strike from the side.

 When performing this exercise, absolutely the same parts of the body are involved as in exercise 1.
-They participate in absolutely the same sequence and carry out the same functions.
+They participate in absolutely the same sequence and perform the same functions.

-Due to the rotation and push with the foot, the pelvis rotates, the whole body and, accordingly, shoulder girdle.
-However, the energy given by throwing the shoulder forward is no longer accumulated towards the target forward, but towards the target from the side.
+Due to the rotation and push of the foot, the pelvis, the entire torso and, accordingly, rotate shoulder girdle.
+However, the energy imparted to throwing the shoulder forward is now accumulated not towards the target forward, but towards the target from the side.

-Having achieved correct execution with hands down, perform the same exercise with hands in combat position.
+Having achieved correct execution with your arms down, perform the same exercise with your arms in a fighting position.

-During the execution of the side kick, we try to use the momentum that the torso turns provides.
-We throw the hand in the direction of the target from the side due to the centrifugal force from the rotation of the body.
-At the moment of hitting the imaginary target of the fist, the pelvis, torso and shoulder girdle should be turned in the direction of impact.
+When performing a side kick, we try to use the inertia provided by turning the body.
+We throw our hand towards the target from the side due to the centrifugal force from the rotation of the body.
+At the moment the fist hits the imaginary target, the pelvis, torso and shoulder girdle should be turned in the direction of impact.
 It is necessary to ensure that the trajectory of the strike is limited to the line of attack.
 So that the fist does not fly through an imaginary target more than 10-15 centimeters.
-Otherwise, the striker will "fall through" during the strike.
+Otherwise, the striker will “fail” during the strike.

-At the moment of hitting the target with a side impact, the fist can be in a horizontal position or in a vertical position (in boxing this blow is called a “glass”).
+At the moment of hitting the target with a side blow, the fist can be in a horizontal position or in a vertical position (in boxing this blow is called a “glass”).

-A side kick can be applied a little from the bottom up, a little from the top down.
-At the initial stage, it is desirable to learn how to strike absolutely horizontally.
-In any case, it is necessary to carefully monitor that during the blow the position of the forearm clearly coincides with the direction of the blow.
+A side blow can be applied a little from bottom to top, a little from top to bottom.
+At the initial stage, it is advisable to learn how to strike absolutely horizontally.
+In any case, you must carefully ensure that during the impact the position of the forearm clearly coincides with the direction of the impact.
 Those. the target, fist and elbow must be built in one straight line, which will determine this direction.
-In this case, we will achieve the maximum use of centrifugal force, and the weight of the boxer himself will really participate in the blow, which is what we are trying to achieve, what we are striving for.
+In this case, we will achieve maximum use of centrifugal force, and the weight of the boxer himself will actually participate in the blow, which is what we achieve, what we strive for.

 Exercise 3

-The starting position for working out strikes from below is the same as in exercises 1 and 2.
-Frontal stance, arms lowered and pressed to the hips.
-Task: from this position, it is necessary to strike the target, imaginary directly in front of you, with a shoulder strike from below.
-Considering that both the target and the shoulder are approximately at the same level (at the same height), and the direction of the strike must still be from the bottom up, in order to deliver such a strike, it is necessary to group the body and legs in such a way that, before hitting the target, the shoulder first turns out to be below target.
-It is important to learn how to do this not before the strike, but during the execution of the strike.
-Those. do not take the starting position so that the shoulder is lower, but sit down and group directly in the initial phase of the strike and then spring with the legs in such a way as to push the shoulder up in the direction of the target.
+The starting position for practicing low kicks is the same as in exercises 1 and 2.
+Frontal stance, arms lowered and hands pressed to the hips.
+Task: from this position, you must strike a target imaginary directly in front of you with your shoulder from below.
+If we take into account that both the target and the shoulder are approximately at the same level (at the same height), and the direction of the blow should still be from bottom to top, to deliver such a blow it is necessary to group the body and legs in such a way that before hitting the target the shoulder first appears below target.
+It is important to learn how to do this not before the strike, but during the strike.
+Those. do not take the initial position so that the shoulder is lower, but sit up and group yourself directly in the initial phase of the blow and then spring with your legs in such a way as to push the shoulder up in the direction of the target.

-At the same time, the unconditionally striking shoulder is carried forward a little, although not as amplitude as when applying direct and side impacts.
-And of course, in this small turn of the body, the legs should also participate.
+Of course, the striking shoulder is moved slightly forward, although not as amplitude as when delivering direct and lateral blows.
+And of course, the legs should also participate in this slight rotation of the body.

-After the correct execution of this exercise, add hands.
-The meaning is absolutely the same as in the development of direct and side impacts.
+After performing this exercise correctly, add hands.
+The meaning is absolutely the same as when practicing direct and side impacts.

-The source of energy is the legs, from which the impulse is successively transmitted to the pelvis, the entire torso and shoulder.
+The source of energy is the legs, from which the impulse is sequentially transmitted to the pelvis, the entire torso and shoulder.
 The fist performs the function of a projectile that tends to the target in a given direction.
-Care must be taken not to take the arm down before striking.
+You must be careful not to move your hand down before striking.

-The fist, when struck from below, twists outward.
-With blows to the head (uppercuts) - as much as possible, with blows to the body a little less.
-Due to this, blows from below to the head turn out to be absolutely vertical (which allows penetrating through the opponent's forearms parallel to the defense), and blows from below to the body can be applied in a slightly lateral direction.
+When striking from below, the fist will twist outwards.
+For blows to the head (uppercuts) - maximum, for blows to the body a little less.
+Due to this, blows from below to the head are absolutely vertical (which allows you to penetrate through the opponent’s forearms placed parallel in the defense), and blows from below to the body can be delivered in a direction slightly from the side.

-In these three exercises, we have examined in sufficient detail the work of all the key points of the boxer's body when striking.
-With such consistent work along the chain from leg to arm, an element of ballistics is attached to the blow.
-In the early 80s, Soviet scientists carried out detailed studies of the basis of the biodynamics of an accented punch and it was scientifically proven that the force of a boxer's punch depends on the efforts of the leg muscles by 39%, by 37% by the efforts of the back muscles and only by 24% by the efforts of the arm muscles.
+In these three exercises, we examined in sufficient detail the work of all the key points of the boxer’s body when striking.
+With such sequential work along the chain from leg to hand, an element of ballistics is added to the blow.
+In the early 80s, Soviet scientists conducted detailed studies of the basis of the biodynamics of an accented blow and it was scientifically proven that the force of a boxer's blow depends 39% on the efforts of the leg muscles, 37% on the efforts of the back muscles and only 24% on the efforts of the arm muscles.
 (F.A.
 Leibovich, V.I.
-Filimonov 1979; Z.M.
+Filimonov, 1979; Z.M.
 Khusainov, 1983)

-Thus, it becomes clear that when punching with the hands, the forming component force is primarily the repulsive extension of the leg and the rotational-translational body movement, and only then shock movement of the hand to the target.
+Thus, it becomes clear that when striking with hands, the forming force component is primarily the repulsive extension of the leg and the rotational-translational body movement, and only then the shock movement of the hand towards the target.

-So we dismantled key points the work of all parts of the boxer's body, the most important for striking.
-It should be noted that there are a large number of options for applying a particular blow, but at the initial stage we have not yet begun to dwell on the nuances and will definitely return to them later.
-So far, only the “base” has been dismantled above in order to understand the importance of participating in the strike of the entire body of the striker.
+So we sorted it out key points the work of all parts of the boxer’s body that are most important for striking.
+It should be noted that there are a large number of options for delivering this or that blow, but at the initial stage we have not yet begun to dwell on the nuances and will definitely return to them later.
+Above, we have only discussed the “base” so far in order to understand the importance of the participation of the entire body of the striker in the strike.

-We will be guided by the same for the first acquaintance with the methods of protection.
+We will also be guided by this for the first acquaintance with defense techniques.
 There are a huge number of actions with which you can protect yourself from enemy attacks.
-To begin with, let's dwell on those defense options, in which the work of the boxer's body coincides as much as possible with the work of the body in punches, which we have already analyzed.
-This means that at the initial stage it will not be something super complicated for the student and will easily fit into the “first lesson”.
+To begin with, let’s focus on those defense options in which the work of the boxer’s body coincides as closely as possible with the work of the body in the blows that we have already discussed.
+This means that at the initial stage it will not be anything too complicated for the learner and will easily fit into the “first lesson”.

 Exercise 4

-Slope - a method of defense, using which one of the boxers, due to the work of the body, dodges the opponent's blows and takes a comfortable position for a counterattack. (most effective as a defense against direct blows to the head and from blows to the head from below).
+Dodge is a method of defense, using which one of the boxers, by working with the body, dodges the enemy’s blows and takes a convenient position for a counterattack. (most effective as protection against direct blows to the head and from blows to the head from below).

-Starting position for the exercise, see exercise 1; 2; 3. frontal stance, arms lowered and pressed to the hips.
+Starting position for performing the exercise, see exercises 1;2;3. frontal stance, arms down and pressed to the hips.

 By turning the legs and pelvis, we turn the torso.
-The execution of this exercise is almost identical to the actions when performing the exercise for practicing direct strikes.
-In this case, you need to sit down a little and make a small slope.
-Due to this, we remove the head a little down and to the side from the line of the expected attack.
-Having achieved the correct execution of the exercise with lowered hands, we work out the same with the hands in a combat position.
-It should be noted that at the extreme point of the slope, the boxer's chin must be protected on one side by the front shoulder, on the other - by the "back" hand.
+Performing this exercise is almost identical to the actions when performing the exercise for practicing direct strikes.
+In this case, you need to sit down a little and make a slight tilt.
+Due to this, we move our head a little down and to the side from the line of the intended attack.
+Having achieved the correct execution of the exercise with lowered arms, we practice the same with the arms in a fighting position.
+It should be noted that at the extreme point of the slope, the boxer’s chin must be protected on one side by the front shoulder, and on the other by the “back” hand.

-It is advisable to perform the exercise with the help of a partner standing opposite and imitating direct blows to the head alternately with the left and right hand with a speed and intervals between blows that are comfortable for training.
-As the exercise progresses, the intervals can be reduced, and the speed of the strokes can be increased.
+It is advisable to perform the exercise with the help of a partner standing opposite and simulating direct blows to the head alternately with the left and right hand at a speed and intervals between blows that are comfortable for learning.
+As the exercise progresses, the intervals can be reduced and the speed of the blows increased.

 Exercise 5

-Dive is a method of defense with which one boxer dodges side or direct blows of the opponent to the head and takes the most convenient position for a counterattack.
+A dive is a method of defense with which one boxer dodges the opponent’s side or direct blows to the head and takes the most convenient position for a counterattack.

-Starting position: legs wider than shoulders, arms lowered and pressed to the inner side of the thigh, while the shoulder girdle is turned 90 degrees in relation to the imaginary opponent (the starting position for this exercise corresponds to the position in the final phase when performing the slope), so that the back shoulder , the front shoulder and the imaginary opponent were approximately on the same straight line.
+Starting position: legs wider than shoulders, arms lowered and pressed to the inner thighs, the shoulder girdle is turned 90 degrees in relation to the imaginary opponent (the starting position for this exercise corresponds to the position in the final phase when performing a slope), so that the back shoulder , the front shoulder and the imaginary opponent were approximately on the same straight line.

-From this position, it is necessary to sit down, being at the bottom, turn the torso (without moving the legs) to the other side so that the back and front shoulders swap places, and stand with the other shoulder forward.
-Then just sit down and turn around in the other direction.
+From this position, you need to sit down, while at the bottom, turn your torso (without moving your legs) to the other side so that the back and front shoulders switch places, and stand with the other shoulder forward.
+Then sit down in the same way and turn in the other direction.

-Do this the number of times necessary to achieve multiple correct execution of the exercise.
-It is preferable to do the exercise with the help of a partner standing opposite and imitating side blows to the head, first slowly, then increasing speed.
-The same exercise can be performed with a rope stretched at the level of the trainee's chin, sitting down and “emerging” from one side of the rope, then from the other.
-Do first with hands pressed to hips, then with hands in combat position.
+Do this as many times as necessary to achieve multiple correct execution of the exercise.
+It is preferable to do the exercise with the help of a partner standing opposite and simulating side blows to the head, first slowly, then increasing the speed.
+The same exercise can be performed using a rope stretched at the level of the student’s chin, sitting down and “emerging” from one side or the other of the rope.
+Do it first with your hands pressed to your hips, then with your hands in a fighting position.

-As well as during the development of slopes, during the performance of dives, it is necessary to ensure that at the extreme points (initial and final) the trainee's chin is covered by the front shoulder on one side and the "back" hand on the other.
+Just as when practicing slopes, when performing dives it is necessary to ensure that at the extreme points (start and end) the student’s chin is covered by the front shoulder on one side and the “back” hand on the other.

-Having learned how to properly perform slopes, dives and strikes in the front stance, you can proceed to working out these elements in combination with each other.
-At the initial stage, it is not at all necessary to do this with maximum speed, but there must certainly be a certain dynamics in the development of these movements.
-Further, several combinations will be offered for testing, where already learned defensive techniques will be combined with strikes.
-It is important to ensure that there are no pauses or stops between strikes and actions in defense.
+Having learned how to correctly perform slopes, dives and strikes in the front stance, you can move on to practicing these elements in combination with each other.
+At the initial stage it is not at all necessary to do this with maximum speed, but there certainly should be a certain dynamics in practicing these movements.
+Next, several combinations will be offered for practice, where already learned defensive techniques will be combined with strikes.
+It is important to ensure that there are no pauses or stops between strikes and defensive actions.
 At this stage of training, this (besides technically correct execution) is the most important.
-Not the strength or sharpness of a single blow, not the speed of a slant or dive, but precisely the fusion of these actions with each other.
-This is what you need to keep in mind when starting to perform the following exercises.
+Not the strength or sharpness of a single blow, not the speed of a dodge or dive, but precisely the unity of these actions with each other.
+This is what you need to remember when starting to perform the following exercises.

 Exercise 6a

-Slope to the right - hit with the right from below, slip to the left - hit with the left from below.
+A tilt to the right is a right hand strike from below, a tilt to the left is a left strike from below.

-For this exercise, you will need dumbbells (1-2 kg for adults and 0.5 kg for children).
-Dumbbells in this case are not needed at all for working out power or speed characteristics.
-They should only give the trainee the feeling of a foreign object in the hand, which must be pushed out with a relaxed hand using the work of the legs and torso.
+For this exercise you will need dumbbells (1-2 kg for adults and 0.5 kg for children).
+In this case, dumbbells are not needed at all for working out strength or speed characteristics.
+They should only give the learner the sensation of a foreign object in the hand, which needs to be pushed out with a relaxed hand using the legs and torso.
 It is advisable to perform the exercise in front of a mirror.
-It is important to learn how to monitor the quality and correctness of the execution of techniques and be able to visually notice the mistakes that the coach points out.
+It is important to learn to monitor the quality and correctness of the execution of techniques and be able to visually notice errors pointed out by the coach.

 Front stand.
-Hands at the chin. dumbbell in right hand, left hand free.
-The task is to continuously combine two elements - a slip to the right and a right hand strike from below.
-This should be done the number of times necessary for the practiced techniques to begin to be obtained “automatically”.
-So that there are no pauses between blows and dodges.
-To ensure that the strike becomes a continuation of the slip, and the slip begins immediately after the strike.
-In this case, slipping serves not only as a defensive action, but also as an action by which the boxer assumes a position ideally suited for launching his own attack.
+Hands at the chin. dumbbell in the right hand, left hand free.
+The task is to continuously combine two elements - a slide to the right and a blow with the right hand from below.
+This should be done the number of times necessary for the techniques being practiced to begin to be obtained “automatically”.
+So that there are no pauses between strikes and dodges.
+Ensure that the blow becomes a continuation of the slope, and the slope begins immediately after the strike.
+In this case, the tilt serves not only as a defensive action, but also as an action due to which the boxer takes a position ideally convenient for launching his own attack.

-During the slope to the right, the center of gravity of the athlete, as a result of the rotation of the body, is transferred towards the right leg.
-At the same time, the boxer sits down a little and is grouped.
-Thus, his right leg turns into, as it were, a “compressed spring”, ready to open up and push the center of gravity in the opposite direction (i.e. towards the left leg).
-But the transfer of body weight is the necessary component that ensures the participation of the entire mass of the striker in the strike.
-It is this transfer of the athlete's body weight that enhances the dynamics of the blow (in this case, the blow with the right hand from below).
-During the strike, the center of gravity shifts from the right to the left leg, which, the spring, in turn, pushes the body, shifting it, along with the slope to the right, back to the right leg.
+During a tilt to the right, the athlete’s center of gravity, as a result of turning the body, is transferred towards the right leg.
+At the same time, the boxer sits up a little and groups himself.
+Thus, his right leg turns into a “compressed spring”, ready to open and push the center of gravity in the opposite direction (i.e. towards the left leg).
+But the transfer of body weight is the necessary component that ensures the participation of the entire mass of the striker in the blow.
+It is this transfer of the athlete’s body weight that enhances the dynamics of the blow (in this case, a blow with the right hand from below).
+During the execution of a strike, the center of gravity shifts from the right to the left leg, which, in turn, pushes the body, shifting it along with the slope to the right back to right leg.

-In that simple exercise both legs play the role of "springs", which continuously shift the boxer's center of gravity alternately from one to the other.
-Only with the help of a push with the right foot, a blow is struck with the right hand from below, and with the help of a push with the left foot, a slope is made to the right.
+In this simple exercise both legs play the role of “springs”, which continuously shift the boxer’s center of gravity alternately from one to the other.
+Only with the help of a push with the right leg is a blow struck with the right hand from below, and with the help of a push with the left leg is a deviation to the right made.

-At the same time, it is necessary not to forget about the work of the legs and torso, about turning the body and everything that was developed in exercises for slopes and strikes from below.
+At the same time, it is necessary not to forget about the work of the legs and torso, the rotation of the body and everything that was developed in exercises for slopes and strikes from below.

-It is very important to follow (not only when performing this exercise, but always) so that the boxer does not fall to one side.
-It is necessary when performing all attacking and defensive techniques to stand confidently on both legs.
+It is very important to monitor (not only when performing this exercise, but always) so that the boxer does not fall to one side.
+It is necessary to stand confidently on both feet when performing all attacking and defensive techniques.
 Those.
-By transferring the center of gravity from one foot to the other, we mean a far from complete transfer of body weight.
-At the extreme points of punches and slips, the boxer's mass should be distributed approximately 60-70 percent on one leg and 30-40 percent on the other.
-Otherwise, the hitter will fall through and be unable to control his stability.
-While the boxer's legs must be ready for the instant start of movement in any direction at any time. (this is also why in boxing exercises and imitation of blows in the air are very important.
-A boxer must be able to miss, investing in a blow and without losing a confident balance).
+By transferring the center of gravity from one foot to another, we mean a far from complete transfer of body weight.
+At the most extreme points of strikes and deflections, the boxer's weight should be distributed approximately 60-70 percent on one leg and 30-40 on the other.
+Otherwise, the hitter will fall through and will not be able to control his stability.
+While the boxer's legs must be ready to instantly begin moving in any direction at any time.
+(This is also why in boxing exercises and imitation of blows in the air are very important.
+A boxer must be able to miss, investing in a blow and without losing confident balance).

-This exercise serves for the trainee to learn technically correctly in the aggregate to do what he has already learned to perform quite well as a separate element.
-When working out this ligament, in no case should you bring your arms and shoulders to maximum fatigue.
-The trainee's shoulders should not be “crammed”, otherwise this exercise will turn into an endurance exercise and there will be no question of any technical correctness.
-After several (6-10) hits with right hand you should shift the dumbbell to your left hand and repeat the same on the other side (slope to the left - left kick) the same number of times.
-While you are working with weights with your left hand, your right hand is resting and vice versa.
-Therefore, in this exercise, you can do 2-4 circles of 6-10 repetitions in one approach without rest.
+This exercise serves to ensure that the student learns to technically correctly do in aggregate what he has already learned to do quite well as a separate element.
+When practicing this ligament, under no circumstances should you bring your arms and shoulders to maximum fatigue.
+The student’s shoulders should not be “clogged”, otherwise this exercise will turn into an endurance exercise and there will be no question of any technical correctness.
+After several (6-10) hits with right hand you should transfer the dumbbell to your left hand and repeat the same thing on the other side (tilt to the left - hit with your left) the same number of times.
+While you are working with weights with your left hand, your right is resting and vice versa.
+Therefore, in this exercise you can do 2-4 circles of 6-10 repetitions in one approach without rest.

-In a period when the technical component is paramount for the trainee, the rest time between approaches to a particular exercise should be sufficient so that the athlete’s muscles are not overly loaded and enslaved, on the other hand, you need to keep yourself “in good shape”, not letting them cool down.
-Optimal time rest - 1 min.
+During the period when the technical component is paramount for the student, the rest time between approaches to one or another exercise should be sufficient so that the athlete’s muscles are not overly loaded and stiff; on the other hand, you need to keep yourself “in good shape”, not allowing them to cool down.
+Optimal time rest – 1 min.

 Exercise 6 B

-Frontal stance, hands in combat position. dumbbells in both left and right hands.
+Frontal stance, arms in a fighting position. dumbbells in both the left and right hands.

 First approach

-Together, without pauses, as during the previous exercise, do two slips at once, after the second slip, strike from below, do the next two slips, strike again from below and, without stopping, continue further (slope to the left - slip to the right - hit with the right -slope right-slope left-hit left-slope left... etc.).
-Let me remind you that in this exercise, the fusion between all the elements is important.
+Together, without pauses, as during the previous exercise, do two slopes at once, after the second slope, strike from below, do the next two slopes, strike from below again and, without stopping, continue further (slope to the left - slope to the right - strike with the right - tilt to the right - tilt to the left - hit with the left - tilt to the left... etc.) .
+Let me remind you that in this exercise the unity between all elements is important.

 Second approach

-Do the same, but change the number of dodges and strikes.
-Perform one dodge and now deal two hits in succession (left-hit-left-hit-right-bias-right-hit, etc.)
+Do the same thing, but change the number of slopes and strikes.
+Perform one dodge and now deliver two strikes in sequence (slipping to the left - left strike - right strike - dodge to the right - right strike, etc.)

-Do this exercise with a different combination of slips and kicks (from 1 to 3). (eg 2 hits -1 dodge - 1 hit - 3 dodges, etc. as long as your imagination is enough).
-It is important that all movements, both defensive and percussion, pass from one to another and are not “torn apart” by pauses.
+Do this exercise with different combinations of the number of inclines and strikes (from 1 to 3). (for example, 2 hits - 1 dodge - 1 hit - 3 dodges, etc. as much as your imagination allows).
+It is important that all movements, both defensive and striking, move from one to another and are not “broken” by pauses.

-This exercise can be limited in time (eg 40-60 sec work – 1 min rest).
+Performing approaches to this exercise can be limited by time (for example, 40-60 seconds work - 1 minute rest).

 Exercise 7 A